QData/spacetimeformer/README.md

 - `lstnet`: a more typical RNN/Conv1D model for multivariate forecasting.
 Based on the attention-free implementation of [LSTNet](https://github.com/laiguokun/LSTNet).
 - `lstm`: a typical encoder-decoder LSTM without attention.
 We use scheduled sampling to anneal teacher forcing throughout training.
 - `mtgnn`: a hybrid GNN that learns its graph structure from data.
 For more information refer to the [paper](https://arxiv.org/abs/2005.11650).
 We use the implementation from [`pytorch_geometric_temporal`](https://github.com/benedekrozemberczki/pytorch_geometric_temporal)
-- `timeformer`: We gave our model the arbitrary name "timeformer" early in development.
-The first draft of the paper ultimately called it the "spacetimeformer", but currently we have not yet changed its name in the codebase.
+- `spacetimeformer`: the multivariate long-range transformer architecture discussed in our paper.
-    - note that the "Temporal" ablation discussed in the paper is a special case of the `timeformer` model.
+    - note that the "Temporal" ablation discussed in the paper is a special case of the `spacetimeformer` model.
 Set the `embed_method = temporal`.
-Timeformer has many configurable options and we try to provide a thorough explanation with the commandline `-h` instructions.
+Spacetimeformer has many configurable options and we try to provide a thorough explanation with the commandline `-h` instructions.

 Dataset Names: